Nicolasnull/CSU_PowerPoint/README.txt

 I tried to make this user friendly and ran a bunch of tests, but if you find an error please let me know

-If you have any questions shoot me an email at nan0004@mix.wvu.edu